mpue/SimpleChess/README.md

 ![Screenshot](./ChessGUI/images/screenshot.png)

+# UCI WTF?

+UCI, (Universal Chess Interface) an open communication protocol for chess engines to play games automatically, that is to communicate with other programs including Graphical User Interfaces.
+UCI was designed and developed by Rudolf Huber and Stefan Meyer-Kahlen [1] , and released in November 2000 [2] .
+It has, by-in-large, replaced the older Chess Engine Communication Protocol.
+(Wikipedia)

+## What does that mean to you?

+You can choose from a large list of UCI engines, and decide which to use, but keep always the same graphical user interface.
+Which is fine.
+The stockfish engine is the strongest open source chess engine though.

 # Current state

 SimpleChess is in very early development stage.
 So it is currently only possible to play white.